What is Siloing?

 Search engines closely review your site structure to define your site’s primary topics and whether there is sufficient keyword-supporting content.

-Siloing is an internet marketing technique used to improve the relevancy of your page for your desired search term.
+Siloing is a content marketing technique used to improve the relevancy of your page for your desired search term.
 Links are strategically used within sections passing PageRank (e.g., linking value) between closely related pages and landing pages, reinforcing these topics.

 Types of Siloing